reactioncommerce/reaction-component-library/package/src/components/AddressCapture/v1/AddressCapture.md

 </div>
 ```

-#### Validate an address
+#### Validate Address
 A naive exmaple to demonstrate a basic address validation UX flow.

-Address postal codes that start with "1" will pass validation, all others will fail.
+*Address postal codes that start with "1" will pass validation, all others will fail.*
 ```jsx
 initialState = { isProcessing: false, savedAddress: null, submittedAddress: null, validationResults: null };
 let _form = null;